keithzhou/NeuralNets/README.md

 NeuralNets
 ==========

 scikit-learn friendly Implementation of Neural Nets.
-Will also try to reproduce results in this area.
+Will also try to reproduce results in this area